-Strikingly, in spite of his clinical experiences, which pointed to the importance of the individual condition of specific patients (Ehrlich 1891a, 17), Ehrlich's reaction to the failure neglected to mention the initial phase of Koch's research in the animal model which had focused exclusively on the biology of the infectious agent and completely bracketed out the impact of the host organism.20 On the contrary, Ehrlich was convinced that Koch's methodological approach, namely testing therapeutic compounds experimentally in animals, was the only way to achieve a "rational mode of treating [human] disease in accordance with strictly systematic scientific principles", and in contrast to "pure empiricism" (Ehrlich 1891b, 918).
-He concluded that this methodology "must serve us as a standard in the further development of the art and science of medicine" (Ehrlich 1891b, 918; Ehrlich 1891a, 13).
+Strikingly, in spite of his clinical experiences, which pointed to the importance of the individual condition of specific patients (Ehrlich 1957a, 17), Ehrlich's reaction to the failure neglected to mention the initial phase of Koch's research in the animal model, which had focused exclusively on the biology of the infectious agent and completely bracketed out the impact of the host organism.19 On the contrary, Ehrlich was convinced that Koch's methodological approach, namely testing therapeutic compounds experimentally in animals, was the only way to achieve a "rational mode of treating [human] disease in accordance with strictly systematic scientific principles," and in contrast to "pure empiricism" (Ehrlich 1891, 918).
+He concluded that this methodology "must serve us as a standard in the further development of the art and science of medicine" (Ehrlich 1891, 918; Ehrlich 1891a, 13).

-Completely in tune with this thinking, Ehrlich and his colleague Behring closely followed Koch's approach in their own research aimed at finding therapeutic compounds to treat diphtheria and syphilis.
-For example, the necessary precondition for the development of Behring's serotherapy against diphtheria was the proof, in the animal model (in rabbits and mice), that an antitoxin serum against the disease could be transferred from one animal to another, and further, that its efficacy might be tested in the animal model.21 Ehrlich, in turn, used an animal model of diphtheria in guinea pigs in the classical study in which he outlined a method for the standardization of the antitoxin (Ehrlich 1897).
-There is no evidence that Behring, Ehrlich, or any other of Koch's followers developed any doubts about the general idea and the specific procedures to produce an animal model as the essential tool for research into human pathological conditions.
+Completely in tune with this thinking, Ehrlich and his colleague Behring closely followed Koch's approach in their own research, which was aimed at finding therapeutic compounds to treat diphtheria and syphilis.
+For example, the necessary precondition for the development of Behring's serotherapy against diphtheria was the proof, in the animal model (in rabbits and mice), that an antitoxin serum against the disease could be transferred from one animal to another, and further, that its efficacy might be tested in the animal model (Behring 1890; Behring & Kitasato 1890).
+Ehrlich, in turn, used an animal model of diphtheria in guinea pigs in the classical study in which he outlined a method for the standardization of the antitoxin (Ehrlich 1957b).
+There is no evidence that Behring, Ehrlich, or any other of Koch's followers developed any doubts about the general idea of producing an animal model as the essential tool for research into human pathological conditions, or in the specific procedures involved in doing so.
 By identifying the microbial pathogens of cholera and tuberculosis in animal models and thus creating a completely new understanding of these diseases, Koch had apparently attained such authority that his methodology had become untouchable.